 Dorkies are related to dogs bred to hunt small animals.
 So, they need to be watched around pets such as hamsters and rabbits.

-Male Dorkies grow to a height of 8 to 10 inches while a female reaches 5 to 8 inches tall full grown.
+Male Dorkies grow to a height of 8 to 10 inches while a female reaches 5 to 8 inches tall fully grown.
 Males weigh from 7 to 12 pounds whereas females weigh 5 to 10 pounds, full grown.
 A Dorkie at 9 weeks old weighs around 2 pounds.
-These dogs are full grown at around 10 months old.
+These dogs are full-grown at around 10 months old.